-The Guardia di Finanza
+Guardia di Finanza auditorium

-New rehearsal and recital auditorium
+A new rehearsal and recital space

-The Guardia di Finanza is the Italian law enforcement agency responsible for dealing with financial crime and smuggling.
+Guardia di Finanza is the Italian law enforcement agency responsible for dealing with financial crime and smuggling.
 It is under the authority of the Minister of Economy and Finance and is part of the Italian armed forces.
 This force maintains over 68,000 officers, 600 boats and ships and more than 100 aircraft.
-Its motto Nec recisa recedit (No retreat even if broken) shows the determination the force maintains against all modern criminals.
+Its Latin motto nec recisa recedit (No retreat even if broken) shows the determination the force maintains against all modern criminals.

 This outstanding band needs an exceptional home and a place to rehearse.
 So in keeping with its high standards, it employed a renowned architect to design and build a new base in Rome.
 The building had to be large enough to accommodate the full band through many hours of rigorous rehearsals.
 But it also had to act as a concert venue.
-To meet these high expectations the maestro approached Francesco Pellisari as the acoustic engineer.
+To meet these high expectations, the maestro approached Francesco Pellisari as acoustic engineer.
 We believe that this is the first time an Italian has been responsible for an Italian building's acoustics since Leonardo da Vinci.
 An auspicious act to have to follow!

 Although Francesco has a vast knowledge of acoustics, he visited leading European concert halls to improve his understanding of the requirements for a modern orchestra.
 With this knowledge and working closely with his architect partner, Laura Montanini, he created a number of possible design solutions.